-The Samsung Galaxy Note 10 range of phablets from Samsung represented the brand's most premium non-folding phones from 2019, and you heard us right - it’s now a range of phablets rather than just one phone, as it’s joined by the bigger Samsung Galaxy Note 10 Plus.
+The Samsung Galaxy Note 10 range of phablets from Samsung were the brand's most premium non-folding phones from 2019, and you heard us right - it’s a range of phablets rather than just one phone, as it’s joined by the bigger Samsung Galaxy Note 10 Plus.

 Its edge-to-edge display technology is still called Infinity-O, but here the cut-out for the front-facing camera is aligned in the center at the top of the phone’s screen, rather than pushed to the top right.

 This placement of the single circular lens creates a distinctly cyclops-like look – an eye gazing out at you like HAL in 2001: A Space Odyssey.
 This central punch-hole is also adorning the more recently unveiled Samsung Galaxy S20, Samsung Galaxy S20 Plus and Galaxy S20 Ultra too.

 Unsurprisingly, the Note 10 Plus has a noticeably larger display, and it comes with a few upgrades under the hood and in the camera department compared to the standard model.